GPUOpen-Effects/FidelityFX-FSR2/README.md

 ```

 ### Precision & resolution
 Internally, FSR2 uses 16bit quantities to represent motion vectors in many cases, which means that while motion vectors with greater precision can be provided, FSR2 will not currently benefit from the increased precision.
-The resolution of the motion vector buffer should be equal to the render resolution, unless the [`FFX_FSR2_ENABLE_DISPLAY_RESOLUTION_MOTION_VECTORS`](src/ffx-fsr2-api/ffx_fsr2.h#L88) flag is set in the [`flags`](src/ffx-fsr2-api/ffx_fsr2.h#L103) field of the [`FfxFsr2ContextDescription`](src/ffx-fsr2-api/ffx_fsr2.h#L114) structure when creating the [`FfxFsr2Context`](src/ffx-fsr2-api/ffx_fsr2.h#L164), in which case it should be equal to the presentation resolution.
+The resolution of the motion vector buffer should be equal to the render resolution, unless the [`FFX_FSR2_ENABLE_DISPLAY_RESOLUTION_MOTION_VECTORS`](src/ffx-fsr2-api/ffx_fsr2.h#L89) flag is set in the [`flags`](src/ffx-fsr2-api/ffx_fsr2.h#L104) field of the [`FfxFsr2ContextDescription`](src/ffx-fsr2-api/ffx_fsr2.h#L115) structure when creating the [`FfxFsr2Context`](src/ffx-fsr2-api/ffx_fsr2.h#L166), in which case it should be equal to the presentation resolution.

 ### Coverage
 FSR2 will perform better quality upscaling when more objects provide their motion vectors.
 It is therefore advised that all opaque, alpha-tested and alpha-blended objects should write their motion vectors for all covered pixels.
 If vertex shader effects are applied - such as scrolling UVs - these calculations should also be factored into the calculation of motion for the best results.
 For alpha-blended objects it is also strongly advised that the alpha value of each covered pixel is stored to the corresponding pixel in the [reactive mask](#reactive-mask).
 This will allow FSR2 to perform better handling of alpha-blended objects during upscaling.
 The reactive mask is especially important for alpha-blended objects where writing motion vectors might be prohibitive, such as particles.

 ## Reactive mask
 In the context of FSR2, the term "reactivity" means how much influence the samples rendered for the current frame have over the production of the final upscaled image.
 Typically, samples rendered for the current frame contribute a relatively modest amount to the result computed by FSR2; however, there are exceptions.
 To produce the best results for fast moving, alpha-blended objects, FSR2 requires the [Reproject & accumulate](#reproject-accumulate) stage to become more reactive for such pixels.
-As there is no good way to determine from either color, depth or motion vectors which pixels have been rendered using alpha blending, FSR2 performs best when applications explicity mark such areas.
+As there is no good way to determine from either color, depth or motion vectors which pixels have been rendered using alpha blending, FSR2 performs best when applications explicitly mark such areas.

 Therefore, it is strongly encouraged that applications provide a reactive mask to FSR2.
 The reactive mask guides FSR2 on where it should reduce its reliance on historical information when compositing the current pixel, and instead allow the current frame's samples to contribute more to the final result.
 The reactive mask allows the application to provide a value from [0..1] where 0 indicates that the pixel is not at all reactive (and should use the default FSR2 composition strategy), and a value of 1 indicates the pixel should be fully reactive.

 While there are other applications for the reactive mask, the primary application for the reactive mask is producing better results of upscaling images which include alpha-blended objects.
 A good proxy for reactiveness is actually the alpha value used when compositing an alpha-blended object into the scene, therefore, applications should write `alpha` to the reactive mask.
 It should be noted that it is unlikely that a reactive value of close to 1 will ever produce good results.
 Therefore, we recommend clamping the maximum reactive value to around 0.9.

-If a [Reactive mask](#reactive-mask) is not provided to FSR2 (by setting the [`reactive`](src/ffx-fsr2-api/ffx_fsr2.h#L121) field of [`FfxFsr2DispatchDescription`](src/ffx-fsr2-api/ffx_fsr2.h#L114) to `NULL`) then an internally generated 1x1 texture with a cleared reactive value will be used.
+If a [Reactive mask](#reactive-mask) is not provided to FSR2 (by setting the [`reactive`](src/ffx-fsr2-api/ffx_fsr2.h#L122) field of [`FfxFsr2DispatchDescription`](src/ffx-fsr2-api/ffx_fsr2.h#L115) to `NULL`) then an internally generated 1x1 texture with a cleared reactive value will be used.

 ## Transparency & composition mask
 In addition to the [Reactive mask](#reactive-mask), FSR2 provides for the application to denote areas of other specialist rendering which should be accounted for during the upscaling process.
 Examples of such special rendering include areas of raytraced reflections or animated textures.

 While the [Reactive mask](#reactive-mask) adjusts the accumulation balance, the [Transparency & composition mask](#transparency-and-composition-mask) adjusts the pixel locks created by FSR2.
 A pixel with a value of 0 in the [Transparency & composition mask](#ttransparency-and-composition-mask) does not perform any additional modification to the lock for that pixel.
 Conversely, a value of 1 denotes that the lock for that pixel should be completely removed.

-If a [Transparency & composition mask](#transparency-and-composition-mask) is not provided to FSR2 (by setting the [`transparencyAndComposition`](#src/ffx-fsr2-api/ffx_fsr2.h#L122) field of [`FfxFsr2DispatchDescription`](src/ffx-fsr2-api/ffx_fsr2.h#L114) to `NULL`) then an internally generated 1x1 texture with a cleared transparency and composition value will be used.
+If a [Transparency & composition mask](#transparency-and-composition-mask) is not provided to FSR2 (by setting the [`transparencyAndComposition`](#src/ffx-fsr2-api/ffx_fsr2.h#L123) field of [`FfxFsr2DispatchDescription`](src/ffx-fsr2-api/ffx_fsr2.h#L115) to `NULL`) then an internally generated 1x1 texture with a cleared transparency and composition value will be used.

 ## Automatically generating reactivity
 To help applications generate the [Reactive mask](#reactive-mask) and the [Transparency & composition mask](#transparency-and-composition-mask), FSR2 provides an optional helper API.
 Under the hood, the API launches a compute shader which computes these values for each pixel using a luminance-based heuristic.

-Applications wishing to do this can call the [`ffxFsr2ContextGenerateReactiveMask`](src/ffx-fsr2-api/ffx_fsr2.h#L265) function and should pass two versions of the color buffer, one containing opaque only geometry, and the other containing both opaque and alpha-blended objects.
+Applications wishing to do this can call the [`ffxFsr2ContextGenerateReactiveMask`](src/ffx-fsr2-api/ffx_fsr2.h#L267) function and should pass two versions of the color buffer, one containing opaque only geometry, and the other containing both opaque and alpha-blended objects.

+In version 2.1, this helper changed slightly in order to give developers more options when items such as decals were used, which may have resulted in shimmer on certain surfaces.
+A "binaryValue" can now be set in the FfxFsr2GenerateReactiveDescription struct, to provide a specific value to be written into the reactive mask instead of 1.0f, which can be too high.

 ## Exposure
 FSR2 provides two values which control the exposure used when performing upscaling.
 They are as follows:

 1. **Pre-exposure** a value by which we divide the input signal to get back to the original signal produced by the game before any packing into lower precision render targets.
-2. **Expsoure** a value which is multiplied against the result of the pre-exposed color value.
+2. **Exposure** a value which is multiplied against the result of the pre-exposed color value.

 The exposure value should match that which the application uses during any subsequent tonemapping passes performed by the application.
 This means FSR2 will operate consistently with what is likely to be visible in the final tonemapped image.

 > In various stages of the FSR2 algorithm described in this document, FSR2 will compute its own exposure value for internal use.
 It is worth noting that all outputs from FSR2 will have this internal tonemapping reversed before the final output is written.
 Meaning that FSR2 returns results in the same domain as the original input signal.

 Poorly selected exposure values can have a drastic impact on the final quality of FSR2's upscaling.
-Therefore, it is recommended that [`FFX_FSR2_ENABLE_AUTO_EXPOSURE`](src/ffx-fsr2-api/ffx_fsr2.h#L92) is used by the application, unless there is a particular reason not to.
-When [`FFX_FSR2_ENABLE_AUTO_EXPOSURE`](src/ffx-fsr2-api/ffx_fsr2.h#L92) is set in the [`flags`](src/ffx-fsr2-api/ffx_fsr2.h#L103) field of the [`FfxFsr2ContextDescription`](src/ffx-fsr2-api/ffx_fsr2.h#L101) structure, the exposure calculation shown in the HLSL code below is used to compute the exposure value, this matches the exposure response of ISO 100 film stock.
+Therefore, it is recommended that [`FFX_FSR2_ENABLE_AUTO_EXPOSURE`](src/ffx-fsr2-api/ffx_fsr2.h#L93) is used by the application, unless there is a particular reason not to.
+When [`FFX_FSR2_ENABLE_AUTO_EXPOSURE`](src/ffx-fsr2-api/ffx_fsr2.h#L93) is set in the [`flags`](src/ffx-fsr2-api/ffx_fsr2.h#L104) field of the [`FfxFsr2ContextDescription`](src/ffx-fsr2-api/ffx_fsr2.h#L102) structure, the exposure calculation shown in the HLSL code below is used to compute the exposure value, this matches the exposure response of ISO 100 film stock.

 ```HLSL
 float ComputeAutoExposureFromAverageLog(float averageLogLuminance)